George Martin: Early Beatles sessions (1962)

-Commercial breakout, 1963–1964
+Commercial breakout (1963–1964)

-1963

 As Martin had predicted, "Please Please Me" reached no. 1 on most of the British singles charts upon its release in January 1963.
 "From that moment, we simply never stood still", he reflected.
-For the Beatles' first LP, Martin had the group record 10 tracks to pair with the A- and B-sides of their first two singles—for 14 tracks in total.
+For the Beatles' first LP, Martin had the group record 10 new tracks to include with the four tracks already released.
 They accomplished this in one marathon recording session, on 11 February 1963, with the Beatles recording a mix of Lennon–McCartney originals and covers from their stage act.
 Nine days later, Martin overdubbed a piano part to the song "Misery" and a celesta on "Baby It's You".
-The resulting album, Please Please Me, became a huge success in the UK, reaching no. 1 on the charts in May and staying there for 30 consecutive weeks until replaced by the Beatles' second album, With the Beatles.
-Please Please Me was the first non-soundtrack album to spend more than one year consecutively inside the top ten of what became the Official UK Albums Chart (with 62 weeks).
+The resulting album, Please Please Me, became a huge success in the UK, spending 30 consecutive weeks at top of the charts, a feat no album bar one had accomplished by then.

 At this early stage of their working relationship, Martin played a major role in refining and arranging the Beatles' self-written songs to make them commercially appealing: "I taught them the importance of the hook.
 You had to get people's attention in the first ten seconds, and so I would generally get hold of their song and 'top and tail' it—make a beginning and end.
-And also make sure it ran for about two-and-a-half minutes, so that it would fit DJs' programmes".
-"I would meet them in the studio to hear a new number.
-I would perch myself on a high stool and John and Paul would stand around me with their acoustic guitars and play and sing it. ...
-Then I would make suggestions to improve it and we'd try it again", he recalled.
-The Beatles' frenetic recording schedule continued on 5 March 1963, as they recorded "From Me to You", "Thank You Girl", and an early version of "One After 909".
+And also make sure it ran for about two-and-a-half minutes so that it would fit DJs' programmes".
+He added that, at the beginning of his recording career with the band, his aim was to "[get] a really loud rhythm sound", manifested in "She Loves You".
+The Beatles' frenetic recording schedule continued in March 1963, as they recorded "From Me to You", "Thank You Girl", and an early version of "One After 909".
 Martin altered the arrangement of "From Me to You", substituting the Beatles' idea for a guitar intro with a vocalized "da-da-da-da-da-dum-dum-da", backed by overdubbed harmonica.
-"From Me to You" reached no. 1 in the UK singles charts in early May, staying there for seven weeks.